ome/omero-guide-introduction/docs/group-user-management.rst

 #.
 You can add or remove members or group’s owners or change group permissions.

 #.
 Before removing a user from a group, it is preferable to move their data to another group or transfer ownership of their data to another user.
-Having a data owned by someone who is not a member of your group is not desirable.
+Having a data owned by someone who is not a member of the group is not desirable.

 #.
 Click ``Save``.